M66B/FairEmail/FAQ.md

 Spam filtering based on message headers might have been feasible, but unfortunately this technique is [patented by Microsoft](https://patents.google.com/patent/US7543076).

-Recent versions of FairEmail can filter spam to a certain extend using a message classifier.
+Recent versions of FairEmail can filter spam to a certain extent using a message classifier.
 Please see [this FAQ](#user-content-faq163) for more information about this.

 Of course you can report messages as spam with FairEmail,